robotsinboxes/React_Portfolio/README.md

 # Portfolio

+Original portfolio can be found here: https://imlisagoodell.com/

-Responsive portfolio built with React, using react-particles-js and react-typed among other libraries.
+Rebuilt responsive portfolio with React, using react-particles-js and react-typed among other libraries.

 Still working on link functionality and minor styling issues.